torinkwok/PRHOnOffButton/README.md

 ### Getting started
 Add PRHOnOffButton.[hm] and PRHOnOffButtonCell.[hm] to your source code directory, your Xcode project, and the relevant targets.
 In IB, add a checkbox to your xib.
 Select it.
-Switch to the Identity (⌘⌥3 in Xcode 5.x) Inspector.
+Switch to the Identity (`⌘⌥3` in Xcode 5.x and later) Inspector.
 Set the control's class to PRHOnOffButton.
 Double-click the control to edit its cell.
 Set the cell's class to PRHOnOffButtonCell.

 ### Features
 * The cell supports the mixed state.
-You can turn that on in the Attributes (⌘1 in Xcode 3, ⌘⌥4 in Xcode 4) Inspector for your button control.
+You can turn that on in the Attributes (`⌘⌥4` in Xcode 5.x and later) Inspector for your button control.
 (You probably shouldn't set it for the cell specifically unless it's hosted in a matrix or something instead of a button control.)
 * Since it's a cell, it should work in matrixes and table views, although I haven't tested it in a table view.